ska-telescope/developer.skatelescope.org/src/explanation/vault-structure.rst

 Together with the improvement of the :ref:`Kubernetes integration <tutorial-vault>`, the goal is for development teams to cease the usage of GitLab secrets and Makefile changes to the Helm chart **values** so that `auditing` and `tracing` of a deployment can be done reliably, replacing it with proper :ref:`GitLab integration <tutorial-vault-gitlab-integration>`.

-In order to use the **shared** engines for deployment without a custom solution, like `Flux CD`, teams can simply leverage Makefile operations to source, merge and use multiple values from the target engines.
+In order to use the **shared** engines for deployment without a custom solution, like `Flux CD`, teams can simply leverage :ref:`Makefile <how-vault-gitlab-helm>` operations to source, merge and use multiple values from the target engines.

 Current Structure